 Be flexible with the pasta you use; some types of pasta tend to have better sales prices than others.
 It’s a mystery why spaghetti might be on sale and fettucini not, sometimes.
 Watch the box sizes, too.
 The thicker pasta is sometimes 12 ounces instead of a whole pound, 16 ounces.

 Check Aldi for the asparagus (I love their 20-ounce packages of asparagus) and don’t waste the ends.
-Pop them in your blender when you make your green smoothies & if you don’t use all of it, find some ideas under 25 ways to use leftover asparagus, links are below at the bottom of the page.Print
+Peel than from the point you usually break the ends off and just cut a smidge from the very bottom.
+Andly wast can popped in your blender when you make your green smoothies & if you don’t use all of your asparagus, find some ideas under 25 ways to use leftover asparagus, links are below at the bottom of the page.Print

 Lemon Shrimp & Asparagus Pasta